 Classrooms are adapted to meet the needs of pupils.
 This may include individual work-stations in classrooms, access to quieter areas of the classroom or school to regulate and to refocus and visual prompts to support language and independent access to learning and practical resources.
 We maintain and regularly update a diverse selection of resource materials, books, sensory equipment and facilities that staff can draw upon as required.
 If your child has been identified as needing more specialist support, in addition to the above, outside professionals may directly work with your child, following a referral.
 Speech and Language, for example, are a service which may choose to carry out a targeted programme led by one of their specialist therapists, either in the school setting or at their clinic, or they may feel it is in your child's best interest for school staff and parents to deliver a personalised intervention programme in school and at home.

-12. How do pupils and families access support from outside professionals?
+12. Do you have any children in school with complex needs?
+We have children in school with a range of needs, some of which are more complex.
+We seek to work alongside parents / carers and outside agencies to support the needs of all our children, including children with more complex needs.
+We are part of the SENCO cluster group and access support through that, alongside tapping into the expertise of our special schools through Outreach Support, as needed.
+We recognise the importance of staff training to support staff in meeting the needs of all children, including children with SEND and those with more complex needs.
+We follow the SEN Team's review process for children with Education Health and Care Plans to review pupil's progress and provision and liaise with them regarding any further next steps.
+13. How do pupils and families access support from outside professionals?
 What are our areas of expertise in supporting pupils with SEND?
 The SENDCo and teaching and support staff in school will meet with parents to discuss concerns and opportunities to access further support from relevant professionals outside of the school setting.
 With the permission of parents, the school SENDCo can make referrals to a range of outside professionals or can direct parents to providers that parents can get in touch with for further support.
 Parents are encouraged to initiate conversations around concerns if they have them and are able to make referral requests to school or find out more from school about how they can initiate a referral.
 If these referrals are successful, the specialist professional will seek to get a fuller understanding of the pupil's needs and is likely to make recommendations regarding the specific support your child would benefit from.
 Sometimes this will involve the specialist working directly with the pupil, on other occasions the specialist will work with key adults (possibly parents and staff) to support them as they work with the pupil.

-School works closely with a wide range of outside professionals to support the needs of our pupils, including: School Health Services (Specialist Nurses and Doctors) Continence Advisory Service
+School works closely with a wide range of outside professionals to support the needs of our pupils, including: School Health Services (Specialist Nurses and Doctors)

+Continence Advisory Service